darlanmoraes/spring-core-exam/readme/container-dependency-ioc.md

 - How are you going to create a new instance of an ApplicationContext?
 - What is a prefix?
 - What is the lifecycle on an ApplicationContext?
-- What does the "@Component annotation do?
+- What does the "@Bean annotation do?
 - How are you going to create an ApplicationContext in an integration test or a JUnit test?
 - What do you have to do, if you would like to inject something into a private field?
 - What are the advantages of JavaConfig?
 What are the limitations?
-- What is the default bean id if you only use "@Component"?
+- What is the default bean id if you only use "@Bean"?
-- Can you use @Component together with @Profile?
+- Can you use @Bean together with @Profile?
 - What is Spring Expression Language (SpEL for short)?
 - What is the environment abstraction in Spring?
 - What can you reference using SpEL?